WeblateOrg/weblate/docs/usage.rst

     Imported translations are added as translation.
 This is most usual and default behavior.
 Add as a suggestion
-    Imported translations are added as suggesions, do this when you want to review imported strings.
+    Imported translations are added as suggestions, do this when you want to review imported strings.
 Add as fuzzy translation
     Imported translations are added as fuzzy translations.
 This can be useful